 There are two types of mantra meditation, japa, and kirtan.
 Japa is a quiet and personal meditation, whereas kirtan is a group meditation involving singing and dancing.
 The core practice of Krishna bhakti is the chanting of the names of God in the form of the Hare Krishna mantra:

 Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare

 Hare Rama, Hare Rama, Rama Rama, Hare Hare

-Chanting the Hare Krishna mantra is described as one of the most joyful and effective means of meditation for deepening our consciouness and relationship with God, Krishna.
+Chanting the Hare Krishna mantra is one of the most joyful and effective means of meditation for deepening our consciousness and relationship with God, Krishna.